kunstmusik/blue-manual/docs/users/reference/noteProcessors/randomAddProcessor.md

 The above is an example of random values, and because it is random, the results will be different on another processing pass. .

-If seedUsed is set to \"true\", the random number generator will be initialized using the given seed value.
+If seedUsed is set to "true", the random number generator will be initialized using the given seed value.
 The seed value must be a valid long integer value (-2\^63, 2\^63-1).

-Hint: One useful way to use this noteProcessor is as a way to
-\"humanize\" velocity or pitch values values.
+Hint: One useful way to use this noteProcessor is as a way to "humanize" velocity or pitch values values.